Kripke semantics: Kripke–Joyal semantics

 As part of the independent development of sheaf theory, it was realised around 1965 that Kripke semantics was intimately related to the treatment of existential quantification in topos theory.
 That is, the 'local' aspect of existence for sections of a sheaf was a kind of logic of the 'possible'.
-Though this development was the work of a number of people, the name Kripke–Joyal semantics is often used in this connection.
+Though this development was the work of a number of people, the name Kripke–Joyal or simple sheaf semantics is often used in this connection.

+Sheaf semantics unifies Kripke and the similar Beth semantics, as well as extends it from the proof-irrelevant (propositional) to the proof-relevant cases, in the case the accessibility relation $R$ is reflexive and transitive.